Threshold

 I learned from it.

-And now I’m sharing it.
+Now I’m sharing it.

 This is Emotional Pattern Intelligence.

-And now we can see... together.
+we can see together.

 Connect